vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 200 | Server accepted the request or at least some portion of the request.<br>200 status is normally used for successful 201 | Resource created.
 Location response header required to be returned.<br>If the state of the resource remains the same as what was provided in the request, then it is generally acceptable to return a 201 with no response content.
 Otherwise, the 201 response should have the resource content returned;
 204 | Successful response when no response content needs to be returned.
 Most commonly would be returned for `DELETE` requests.
 Would also be valid for `PUT` or `POST`, but is normally preferable for those requests to provide the resource as part of the response.
+304 | Successful response for a GET request indicating resource has not been modified since previous GET.  _See Conditional GETs for more details._

 > Requests that were _partially_ accepted by the service would return a 200 or 201 status along with errors indicating which portions of the request were rejected.